longturn/freeciv21/docs/Manuals/modpack-installer.rst

 Once you have installed a modpack, how you use it depends on the modpack type:

-* Scenarios (pre-defined maps) should be listed under :guilabel:`Start scenario game` from the :doc:`game start page </Getting/Manuals/start-screen>`, or from the game server prompt via :literal:`/list scenarios`.
+* Scenarios (pre-defined maps) should be listed under :guilabel:`Start scenario game` from the :doc:`game start page </Manuals/Game/start-screen>`, or from the game server prompt via :literal:`/list scenarios`.

 .. tip::
   For network play, scenarios need only be installed on the game server.

-* Rulesets should appear on the :guilabel:`Ruleset` drop-down from the game's :guilabel:`Start new game` page as shown in :numref:`Start New Game Dialog`.
+* Rulesets should appear on the :guilabel:`Ruleset` drop-down from the game's :guilabel:`Start new game` page as shown in :numref:`Start New Game Dialog` in the :doc:`/Manuals/Game/index`.
 On the game server, you can load a ruleset with :literal:`/read <name>` or failing that perhaps :literal:`/rulesetdir <name>`.

 * Tilesets should appear for selection in the local interface options, in the appropriate topology-specific :guilabel:`Tileset` drop-down under :guilabel:`Graphics`.